Platform Comparison · Property Data vs Territory Intelligence

 Decision-maker identification❌ Not covered✅ Primary feature

-Verified email addresses❌ Not covered✅ 98% deliverability
+Verified email addresses❌ Not covered✅ Verified against live records

 Same-building match flagging❌ Not covered✅ Automatic